 The Pixel group develops new silicon detector technologies for high energy physics experiments and other applications.
-After making key contributions to the ATLAS IBL and AFP sub-systems the group is qualifying for the production of 3D sensor modules for the ITk pixel detector while playing a leading role in HGTD.
-In parallel the group is developing smart silicon sensors for neuromonitoring and exploring new materials for radiation detection.
+After making key contributions to the ATLAS IBL and AFP sub-systems the group is qualifying for the production of 3D sensor modules for the ITk pixel detector and has produced the first full size module prototypes for HGTD.
+In parallel the group is exploring monolithic devices (DMAPS) for HEP and other applications.

 3D Pixel Sensors for the HL-LHC

 After IFAE demonstrated the radiation hardness capabilities of 3D sensors (which surpass any other sensing technology), ATLAS selected these sensors for the innermost layer of the pixel tracker for the high-luminosity era.
-IFAE is now qualifying it’s assembly line to produce 3D modules for the first barrel layer of the ITk pixel detector.
-The first step will be the fabrication of RD53A mock modules to be used in demonstrator tests.
+IFAE is now qualifying its assembly line to produce 3D modules for the first barrel layer of the ITk pixel detector.
+The first qualifying step was completed with the fabrication of dummy modules.
+The second step, the fabrication of RD53A modules, is well underway.
+The production of 3D sensors at CNM is delayed due to the upgrade of the CNM clean rooms.
+IFAE is also working towards the qualification of its bump-bonding process.
 Three publications were produced in 2020 around the 3D sensor activities.

 LOW GAIN AVALANCHE DETECTORS (LGAD)